berkeleybop/berkeleybop.github.io/people/nathan-dunn/index.md

 scholar:
 ---

-Nathan Dunn is a ...
+Nathan Dunn is a Software Engineer specializing in scientific and application programming with emphasis in the life sciences.
+Current projects include the [Apollo](https://github.org/GMOD/Apollo) project and the [Monarch Initiative](https://monarchinitiative.org).